Date: June 6 & 7

 The Glocester Land Trust will host the Rhode Island BioBlitz at its SPECTACULAR Steere Hill and Phillips Farm Conservation Area.
 You’ll be searching for biodiversity among secondary forests including enormous white pines and mixed hardwoods, a red maple swamp, shrubby hedgerows between old farm fields recently reclaimed from shrub succession by a lot of hard work.
 There are boulders and ledge and of course the ubiquitous New England stone walls.

 Pre-registration is required to participate in RI BioBlitz.
+There are no walk-ins allowed.

 Water?
 You bet (though the fish team will have their work cut out for them)!
 There are forested mountain streams with both rocky and swampy stretches, flooded quarry pits, vernal pools, and a shrub swamp/bog (it will be tough bushwhacking into THAT but unknown biodiversity treasures could await the tough of limb).